JuliaAI/DataScienceTutorials.jl/__site/assets/literate/A-learning-networks-2.md

                              ridge=ridge_model) <= ŷ;
 ```

-The macro defines a constructor `CompositeModel` and attributes a name to the different nodes; the ordering / connection between the nodes is inferred from `ŷ` via the `<= ŷ`.
+The macro defines a constructor CompositeModel and attributes a name to the
+different models; the ordering / connection between the nodes is inferred
+from `ŷ` via the `<= ŷ`.

 **Note**: had the model been probabilistic (e.g. `RidgeClassifier`) you would have needed to add `is_probabilistic=true` at the end.